-The first thing you should do is contact your shared ownership landlord or housing association
+The first thing you should do when you want to sell your shared ownership proeprty is contact your shared ownership landlord or housing association.

 You should tell your landlord or housing association that you wish to sell your property.
 They will then let you know that you need to choose a surveyor to value your property and may provide you with a list of surveyors.

 If you are selling your shared ownership property back to your landlord or housing association then there is a case to be made for not choosing any surveyor they recommend to you.

 Your surveyor will visit and value your home.
 The value will be based on 100% of your shares from which you and the housing association or landlord could work out your ownership value.